 - Basting your turkey will help it cook faster, but it doesn’t make the meat moister or juicier.
 I don’t recommend basting as opening the oven door too often will drop the temperature of the oven.

-- Cover the turkey breast with foil if it’s starting to brown too much, for small turkeys, it’s not necessary.
+- Cover the turkey breast with aluminum foil if it’s starting to brown too much, for small turkeys, it’s not necessary.

-Ingredients Needed for an Oven-Baked Turkey
+Ingredients Needed

 To make a roast turkey, here’s what you’ll need: